Foot binding: Later eras

 The Manchus issued a number of edicts to ban the practice, first in 1636 when the Manchu leader Hong Taiji declared the founding of the new Qing dynasty, then in 1638, and another in 1664 by the Kangxi Emperor.
-However, few Han Chinese complied with the edicts and Kangxi eventually abandoned the effort in 1668.
-By the 19th century, it was estimated that 40–50% of Chinese women had bound feet, and, among upper class Han Chinese women, the figure was almost 100%.
+Few Han Chinese complied with the edicts, and Kangxi eventually abandoned the effort in 1668.
+By the 19th century, it was estimated that 40–50% of Chinese women had bound feet.
+Among upper class Han Chinese women, the figure was almost 100%.
 Bound feet became a mark of beauty and were also a prerequisite for finding a husband.
 They also became an avenue for poorer women to marry up in some areas, such as Sichuan.
-In late 19th-century Guangdong, it was customary to bind the feet of the eldest daughter of a lower-class family who was intended to be brought up as a lady.
+In late 19th century Guangdong it was customary to bind the feet of the eldest daughter of a lower-class family who was intended to be brought up as a lady.
 Her younger sisters would grow up to be bond-servants or domestic slaves and be able to work in the fields, but the eldest daughter would be assumed never to have the need to work.
-Women, their families, and their husbands took great pride in tiny feet, with the ideal length, called the "Golden Lotus", being about three Chinese inches (寸) long—around 11 cm.
+Women, their families and their husbands took great pride in tiny feet, with the ideal length, called the 'Golden Lotus', being about three Chinese inches (寸) long—around 11 cm.
 This pride was reflected in the elegantly embroidered silk slippers and wrappings girls and women wore to cover their feet.
-Handmade shoes would serve to show off the embroidery skill of the wearer, as well.
-These shoes also served as support, as some women with bound feet might not have been able to walk without the support of their shoes, and thus would have been severely limited in their mobility.
-However, contrary to missionary writings, many women with bound feet were still able to walk and work in the fields, albeit with greater limitations than their non-bound counterparts.
+Handmade shoes served to exhibit the embroidery skill of the wearer as well.
+These shoes also served as support, as some women with bound feet might not have been able to walk without the support of their shoes and would have been severely limited in their mobility.
+Contrary to missionary writings, many women with bound feet were able to walk and work in the fields, albeit with greater limitations than their non-bound counterparts.

-In the 19th and early 20th century, there were dancers with bound feet as well as circus performers who stood on prancing or running horses.
-Women with bound feet in one village in Yunnan Province even formed a regional dance troupe to perform for tourists in the late 20th century, though age has since forced the group to retire.
-In other areas, women in their 70s and 80s could be found providing limited assistance to the workers in the rice fields well into the 21st century.
+In the 19th and early 20th centuries, there were dancers with bound feet as well as circus performers who stood on prancing or running horses.
+Women with bound feet in one village in Yunnan Province formed a regional dance troupe to perform for tourists in the late 20th century, though age has since forced the group to retire.
+In other areas, women in their 70s and 80s assisted in the rice fields (albeit in a limited capacity) even into the early 21st century.